-Pie – An American party is not complete without an pie and apple pie comes as favorite for all.
+Pie – An American party is not complete without a pie and apple pie comes as a favorite for all.

 Fried Chicken – The love of chicken especially barbecuing chicken is top on the menu during the fourth of July celebration.

 Cake – No 4th July party is complete without dessert. specifically cakes and cupcakes of patriotic theme.
 The cake adds an extra festive with sparkle of fireworks.

 Macaroni Cheese – Macaroni and Cheese is a perfect side dish to add in the menu of the festive.

 Barbecued Corn – The classic Fourth of July barbecue is not complete without a perfect food and grilled corn just make the party more festive.

 Lemonade – A summer chiller a must in any 4th July celebration.

-Beer – Maximum beer is sold on Fourth July than any other holiday round the year.
+Beer – Maximum beer is sold on Fourth July than any other holiday around the year.